HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Method:

 We construct a curriculum with three stages, ${C_0, C_1, C_2}$, of progressively increasing environment randomization levels.
 We define a candidate grasp as the terminal states of a grasping policy and the subtask policy initialized from those states.
 Candidate grasps are ranked in priority order: first by terminal success rate $p_{st}$ of the second-subtask policy, with any-time success rate $p_{sa}$ and average return $p_{ar}$ serving as successive tie-breakers.
 Training begins in $C_0$ for $k_0$ steps.
 We then promote six ``survivor'' grasps to $C_1$.
 After further training, three ``survivor'' grasps are promoted to $C_2$.
 The policy with the highest final success rate is the final ``winner policy'' for the task.
 Denoting its index as $i^*$, we obtain

 as our final set of policies.
 See Alg.~\ref{alg:grasp_curriculum} for details.

-The primary reward components for the second-subtask environments correspond to their main objective (see Sec.~\ref{sec:benchmark} for the list of second subtasks).
-Due to our resource-aware design, the active and inactive finger roles are reversed between subtasks.
-Fingers that were active during grasping now stabilize the object, while previously inactive fingers execute downstream manipulation.
-We therefore retain the active-finger reward in Eq.
-2 and the inactive-finger penalty in Eq.
-3, but apply them to the reversed finger sets.
-This encourages the original grasping fingers to maintain object control while ensuring that the newly active fingers remain free.
-Finally, for any reward terms involving the fingertips in the second subtask, we compute the value using only the active fingertips, allowing the inactive fingertips to prioritize grasp maintenance.
-Further details are in the appendix.
+The primary reward components for the second-subtasks correspond to their main objective (see Sec.~\ref{sec:benchmark} for the list of second subtasks).
+However, the active and inactive finger roles reverse between subtasks.
+Fingers that were active in grasping now hold the object, while previously inactive fingers execute the new manipulation.
+We therefore retain the active-finger reward (Eq.
+2) and inactive-finger penalty (Eq.
+3), but apply them to the reversed finger sets.
+This encourages the original grasping fingers to maintain object control and ensures that the newly active fingers remain free.
+Finally, any reward terms involving the fingertips in the second subtask are computed using only the active fingertips, allowing the inactive fingertips to prioritize grasp maintenance.